 However, 20th-century testing failed to identify male imposters.
 Instead, it evolved to exclude women perceived as not ‘normal’, too masculine — not ‘real’ women.

-*Gender, as a psychosocial construct, can not actually be tested.
-The IOC and other sporting bodies used various terms over the years, including ‘sex testing’, which more accurately described their intent.
+*The IOC and other sporting bodies used various terms over the years, including ‘gender’ and ‘sex’ testing.
 However, ‘gender testing’ remains the most common contemporary description.
 It is used throughout this article for ease of comprehension.